lukasroegner/homebridge-philips-hue-sync-box/README.md

 * Switching modes
 * Switching intensity

-**Important**: TV accessories must be added to HomeKit manually, the logs show the pin for adding them.
+**Important**: TV accessories must be added to HomeKit manually, the logs show the pin for adding them (should be the same pin as for the plugin).

 ## Installation